 VA Disability Compensation Pay Withholding

 There are several times when your VA disability compensation can be withheld.
 Some situations that don’t need much explanation include when there is an error in your award, an error the amount you were paid, if there was fraud involved, or if you otherwise owe a debt to the VA.
 There may be stipulations on when and how much can be withheld from your payments.
 But we’re not going to try and define each of those situations as most of these cases will be situational and will require one on one assistance through the VA or through a Veterans Service Organization.
-If you run into this situation, please contact the VA or a VSO for specific guidance.
+If you run into this situation, please get in touch with the VA or a VSO for specific guidance.

 VA Disability Compensation Recoupment